Codebaba007/Fullstack_Journey/Day-26-javascript-functions/README.md

-# Day 25 - DOM Manipulation and Events
+# Day 26 - JavaScript Functions

 ## Overview

-This project introduces the Document Object Model (DOM) and event-driven programming in JavaScript.
-The Student Eligibility Dashboard has been transformed from a static webpage into an interactive application where users can check scholarship, attendance, and graduation eligibility with the click of a button.

-This project marks the transition from writing JavaScript in the browser console to creating dynamic web pages that respond to user interactions.
+This project introduces JavaScript functions and demonstrates how reusable code can simplify application development.
+The Student Eligibility Dashboard has been refactored by replacing repeated DOM update logic with a reusable function, making the code cleaner, easier to read, and easier to maintain.

+The project emphasizes the importance of writing reusable code instead of duplicating the same logic multiple times.

 ---

 ## Topics Covered

-- Document Object Model (DOM)
+- JavaScript Functions
+- Function Declaration
+- Function Invocation
-- Selecting HTML Elements
+- Parameters
-- Event-Driven Programming
+- Arguments
-- Click Events
+- Code Reusability
+- DRY (Don't Repeat Yourself) Principle
-- Event Listeners
+- Event Handling
-- Updating HTML with JavaScript
-- Dynamic Text Updates
+- DOM Manipulation
-- Conditional Logic with DOM
+- Conditional Logic
-- Interactive User Interfaces

 ---